 I’d just landed in the Dominican Republic no more than an hour earlier.
 Going through immigration, picking up my luggage, finding my private airport transfer and the drive from the airport to the resort took no more than an hour.
 Quick.
 Easy.
 No hassle.
-The start of that perfect, easy kind of holiday.

 I can count on one hand how many times I’ve stayed at a hotel resort and this was going to be my first time at an all-inclusive.
 The idea intrigued me—especially because I was traveling solo.

 Once I was checked in and brought to my room (illuminated in pink), I still didn’t fully comprehend what an adults only, all-inclusive resort was really going to be like.

 While it rained that first night, I curled up in my room after a quick visit to the buffet dinner (an assortment of fresh seafood, sushi, steaks and pizza/pasta).
 Back in my room I found my silk bathrobe (so lush) and the secret stash of unlimited alcohol.

-The CHIC Punta Cana is the type of place that attracts repeat visitors.
+The CHIC Punta Cana (now renamed and part of Royalton Resorts)) is the type of place that attracts repeat visitors.
 Over the course of the weekend, I’d meet a few people who had either been to the very same resort before, or one of the other ones along our stretch of beach here in paradise.
 But this weekend, this resort was going to be different.

 You can bet I ordered room service at 2am one night for a cheeseburger and fries.
 The resort’s four on-site restaurants served a variety of meals—the best being a steak restaurant—all included in the resort fee.

 As I was reading my book (and subtly watching the sexy Asian hunk to my right with his gaggle of girlfriends), an endless stream of cocktails came my way.
 There were piña coladas, rum and cokes, coconut rums, something pink, something tropical.

 At one point, there was a foam party—complete with unicorn floats and a group of gay guys from Puerto Rico.
-I spent my weekend at the CHIC Punta Cana moving between lounging and partying—as I suspect the best all-inclusive holidays go.
+I spent my weekend at the all-inclusive resort moving between lounging and partying—as I suspect the best all-inclusive holidays go.

 The spirt of the Caribbean Pride event was casual—people moving around the resort alone or in small groups, surprisingly easy to chat up others, and the resort staff were ridiculously social, funny, and friendly.